Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Damage

-If an attack takes a PC’s HP below half of the maximum, the PC is wounded and must roll on the wounds table and fall prone.
-If you have 0 HP, fall unconscious for 2d10 minutes and make a death save: roll 1d10 without looking at the result.
+If an attack takes a PC’s HP below half of the maximum, the PC is wounded and must roll on the Wounds Table and fall prone.
+If you have 0 HP, fall unconscious for 2d10 minutes and make a Death Save: roll 1d10 without looking at the result.
 As soon as someone spends a round to check your vitals, reveal the die and look up the result on the Death Table.

 ### Sanity Save